john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

 ## Setting up the Raspberry Pi

 * **Step 1** Get a Raspberry Pi.
-(Version 2 or newer preferred for performance.
+(Version 2 or newer preferred for performance.)

-You will also need a small set of peripherals for your Raspbery Pi: a power cable, an SD card, and optionally a case.
+I got a Pi version 3B kit, with a power cable, SD card, and a case.

 * **Step 2** Install an operating system on your Pi.